 There needs to be certainty that employees and anyone legitimately assisting them will not be exposed to civil or criminal prosecution as a result of their work.
-In order for immunity to apply, a person must be acting in good faith and in a reasonable manner, and the act must be necessary.
+In order for immunity to apply, a person must be acting in good faith and in a reasonable manner, and must reasonably believe the act to be necessary.

-Many of the immunities proposed in the Bill reflect similar immunities that exist for law enforcement officers and other public servants.
+Many of the immunities provided by the Act reflect similar immunities that exist for law enforcement officers and other public servants.